mjdevaccount/universal_agent_nexus_examples/06-playground-simulation/README.md

 This playground runs **completely free** using [Ollama](https://ollama.com) for local LLM inference.
 No OpenAI.
 No paid services.
 Runs offline on your laptop.

+**Now with Gemma 2B Function Calling!** - Native tool use in just 2GB.

 ---

 ## 🚀 Quick Start (2 Minutes)